 Just like with the book she reads herself, I don’t make it a goal to reach a certain number of pages with this read aloud.
 How much we read depends on how tired my voice is and how tired my daughter is at the end of the day.

 Sometimes Emily still is not ready for bed.
 At this point I use audio to finish up our bedtime routine so I can sneak out and start work.
-I have all of the volumes of Sassafras Science books on audio and I will play them or a science podcast.
+I love to use podcasts for this.
+There are so many amazing educational podcasts for kids and I just choose one at random to play for her.
+A few of her favorite are Brains On, Wow in the World, and Bedtime History.

-Usually, the whole basket lasts about 20-30 minutes.
-Although, my daughter can sometimes listen to the science audio for a bit longer.
-This routine is working well for us, and we have come to love our bedtime basket just as much as the morning basket.
+Usually, the our entire bedtime basket lasts about 20-30 minutes.
+Although, my daughter can sometimes listen to the podcasts for a bit longer.
+This routine is working well for us, and we have come to love our bedtime basket just as much as our morning basket.